 We will entertain papers using a variety of methodologies that appropriately address the theme of the forum.
 Authors may consider previously published research in the JFAR as a possible direction for their work.
 Submitted manuscripts should not have been published previously, nor be under consideration for publication elsewhere (except conference proceedings papers).
-Each submission for this special interest forum will go through the normal review process for the JFAR and should conform to the appropriate style and submission guidelines that can be found at the Journal of Forensic Accounting Research page.
-Submissions are due by December 31, 2021.
+Each submission for this special interest forum will go through the normal review process for the JFAR and should conform to the appropriate style and submission guidelines.
 Please clearly state that your submission is for consideration for publication in the Behavioral Aspects special topic.

-If you have any questions, please contact the co-editors of the special interest forum Joseph Wall joseph.wall@marquette.edu, Scott Fleming scott.fleming@mail.wvu.edu, or the JFAR@aaahq.org.
+If you have any questions, please contact the co-editors of the special interest forum Alyssa Ong alyssa.ong@pepperdine.edu, Scott Fleming scott.fleming@mail.wvu.edu, or the JFAR editorial office at JFAR@aaahq.org.